-- 70. (1) There is to be a Registrar of Designs, appointed by the Public Service Commission in accordance with the Public Service Act No. 11 of 1998. - (2) The Registrar has the powers and functions that are given to him or her under this Act. - (3) The Registrar may not exercise a power under this Act in any way that adversely affects a person applying for the exercise of that power without first giving that person a reasonable opportunity of being heard. - (4) If: - (a) the Registrar is required under this Act to do an act or thing; and - (b) no time or period is provided within which the act or thing is to be done;
+- 70. (1) There is to be a Registrar of Designs to be appointed by the Minister with the prior approval of the Council of Ministers. - (2) The Registrar has the powers and functions that are given to him or her under this Act. - (3) The Registrar may not exercise a power under this Act in any way that adversely affects a person applying for the exercise of that power without first giving that person a reasonable opportunity of being heard. - (4) If: - (a) the Registrar is required under this Act to do an act or thing; and - (b) no time or period is provided within which the act or thing is to be done;